islam-nassar/lava/README.md

 Our SSL transfer learning setup includes:
 1) self-supervised pretraining on the source dataset
 2) self-supervised fine-tuning on the target dataset
-3) supervised fine-tuning on the target dataset
+3) semi-supervised fine-tuning on the target dataset

 First, we discuss how to prepare the SSL datasets then we detail how to run LAVA for each of the three stages.